dcouch440/my-portfolio/README.md

 * Click on the code button to open the menu.\
 ![Github Repo Example](/img/README/githubrepo.PNG)

-- Copy the HTTPS code by clicking the clipboard next to the link
+- Copy the HTTPS code by clicking the clipboard next to the link.

-- Within your Bash terminal navigate to your desired location by using cd fallowed by your desired directory
+- Within your Bash terminal navigate to your desired location by using cd fallowed by your desired directory.
 ```bash
  cd Desktop
 ```

-- Once you have chosen your desired directory use the command
+- Once you have chosen your desired directory use the command.
 ```bash
 git clone https://github.com/dcouch440/my-portfolio.git
 ```